 Ensemble version: April 9th, 2017, Lucerne Festival with the Lucerne Festival Academy Alumni, Mike Svoboda, conductor and narration.
 Commissioned by the Lucerne Festival

 Orchestra version: October 21st, 2017, Philharmonie Essen, NOW Festival, Jugendsinfonieorchester Bochum, Mike Svoboda, conductor and narration.
 Commissioned by the Philharmonie Essen.

-Recording of the premiere in Lucerne, April 9th, 2017
+a recording of the premiere performance from April 2017

 Once Around the World fact sheetonce around the world_svoboda dt fact sheet 20171016.pdf (101.4 KiB)